-Let Us Create Your Own Massachusetts EB-5 Regional Center
+Let Us Help You to Create Your Own Massachusetts EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Massachusetts EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Massachusetts EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Massachusetts for EB-5 Massachusetts Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Massachusetts for EB-5 Massachusetts Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Massachusetts, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Massachusetts, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

-About the State of Massachusetts and the Economic Climate of our EB-5 Massachusetts Regional Center
+About the Commonwealth of Massachusetts and the Economic Climate of our EB-5 Massachusetts Regional Center

-Our Massachusetts EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 14 counties in the state of Massachusetts.
+Our Massachusetts EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 14 counties in the Commonwealth of Massachusetts.

 Massachusetts: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Massachusetts had a population of approximately 5.4 million people over the age of 16.
-Of this, there are approximately 3.6 million people in the labor force, with 3.3 million who are employed and 323 thousand who are unemployed.
-These population numbers represent approximately 2.5 million households in the state of Massachusetts.
+According to the 2010 U.S. Census, Massachusetts has a population of approximately 5.4 million people over the age of 16.
+Of this, there are approximately 3.6 million people in the labor force, with 3.3 million who are employed and 323,000 who are unemployed.
+These population numbers represent approximately 2.5 million households.

 Massachusetts: Unemployment Trends

-The state of Massachusetts covers an area of 10,555 square miles, with a width of 183 miles and a length of 113 miles.
-This implies a population density of 858 people/square mile, which makes Massachusetts the 3rd most densely populated state in the United States.
+Massachusetts covers an area of 10,555 square miles, with a width of 183 miles and a length of 113 miles.
+This implies a population density of 858 people per square mile, which makes Massachusetts the third-most densely populated state in the United States.

-The capital and largest city of the state of Massachusetts is Boston, and the largest metro area is Greater Boston.
-The Gross Domestic Product (GDP) of the state of Massachusetts in 2010 was $379 billion.
-This implies a CAGR ’00-’10 rate of 3.34% and a per capita GDP of $52,251.
-Massachusetts has the 12th largest economy in the United States today by GDP.
+The capital and largest city of Massachusetts is Boston, and the largest metro area is Greater Boston.
+The gross domestic product (GDP) of Massachusetts in 2010 was $379 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 3.34% and a per capita GDP of $52,251.
+Massachusetts has the 12th-largest economy in the United States by GDP.

 Thirteen Fortune 500 companies are located in Massachusetts, the largest of which are the Liberty Mutual Insurance Group of Boston and MassMutual Financial Services of Springfield.
-CNBC’s list of “Top States for Business for 2014” has recognized Massachusetts as the 25th best state in the nation for business.
-According to a 2013 study by Phoenix Marketing International, Massachusetts had the 6th-largest number of millionaires per capita in the United States, with a ratio of 6.73%.
+CNBC’s list of “Top States for Business for 2014” has recognized Massachusetts as the 25th-best state in the nation for business.
+According to a 2013 study by Phoenix Marketing International, Massachusetts had the sixth-largest number of millionaires per capita in the United States, with a ratio of 6.73%.

 Massachusetts State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Massachusetts personal consumption expenditures grew from $0.3 trillion in 2012 to $0.32 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 3.2%.
+Massachusetts’s personal consumption expenditure grew from $0.3 trillion in 2012 to $0.32 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 3.2%.

-Since 2009, Massachusetts has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 2,000 privately-owned units were authorized by building permits.
-Most of these units are constructed in Massachusetts’s largest cities, which include Boston, South Boston, Worcester, Springfield, and Lowell.
+Since 2009, Massachusetts has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 2,000 privately owned units were authorized by building permits.
+Most of these units are in Massachusetts’s largest cities, which include Boston, South Boston, Worcester, Springfield, and Lowell.